pariyatti/joplin.xtdb/README.md

 ## TODO

-- It was suggested by @jarohen that `joplin.crux` could use [Transaction Functions](https://opencrux.com/reference/21.02-1.15.0/transactions.html#transaction-functions) to ensure that all migrations executed at once share the same `tx-time`.
+- It was suggested by @jarohen that `joplin.xtdb` could use [Transaction Functions](https://xtdb.com/reference/transactions.html#transaction-functions) to ensure that all migrations executed at once share the same `tx-time`.
 This will definitely make the historical timeline for schema and data migrations cleaner, but it also requires a "meta schema change" of sorts, which is the Transaction Function itself.
-I'm a bit nervous making any assumptions about what sort of entities the consumers of `joplin.crux` want in their database, so I've left the direct (naive) implementation for now.
+I'm a bit nervous making any assumptions about what sort of entities the consumers of `joplin.xtdb` want in their database, so I've left the direct (naive) implementation for now.
 This upgrade can always come later without impacting historical migrations.

 ## Developing